Ibrahim Shekarau: Career

 Shekarau became Deputy Director of Education in charge of Bichi Zonal Education Area in 1992.
 One year later, he was promoted to Director Planning, Research and Statistics in Ministry of Education.
 Two years later, he became Director General (Permanent Secretary), Ministry of Education and Youth Development.

 In January 1995, Shekarau was transferred to Ministry of Water Resources, Rural and Community Development, then back to Ministry of Education in January – May 1997 before he was asked to move to General Service Directorate of the Cabinet Office, all as Permanent Secretary.
-By February 2000, he was on the move again to Civil Service Commission, where he stayed for only four months before the civil service commission under Ado Gwaram Government sent him to the State College of Arts, Science and Remedial Studies (CASRS) as Chief lecturer (Mathematics) at the Department of Physical Sciences, in May 2000.
+By February 2000, he was on the move again to Civil Service Commission, where he stayed for only four months before the civil service commission under Ado Gwaram Government sent him to the State College of Arts, Science and Remedial Studies (CASRS) as Chief Lecturer (Mathematics) at the Department of Physical Sciences, in May 2000.
 Shekarau remained in this post for 17 months before he voluntarily retired from the services of Kano State Civil Service on 2 October 2001.
 Some time after quitting his post as Chief Lecturer, he decided to work as a secretary to businessman Aminu Dantata.
-He was employed under Dantata until he became a contender in Kano State's 2003 gubernatorial elections.
+He was employed under Dantata until he became a contender in the Kano State's 2003 gubernatorial elections.